-2017 Site Selection
+2018 Site Selection

-For 2017, 231 sites were selected for sampling.
-Of these, 21 are benchmark sites.
-Another 12 sites are resample sites and 19 are pre-sample sites, which will be resample sites next year (2018).
+For 2018, 234 sites were selected for sampling.
+Of these, 23 are benchmark sites.
+Another 19 sites are resample sites and 21 are pre-sample sites, which will be resample sites next year (2019).
 Benchmark, resample, and pre-sample sites are sorted to the top of the sampling list because they are the highest priority sites to be sampled.
 By sorting next year's resample sites to the top of the list, this helps ensure that most crews sample them, allowing more complete comparison of year-year variation when the sites are sampled again the next year.

 Wetlands have a "clustered" distribution around the Great Lakes due to geological and topographic differences along the Great Lakes coastline.
 As has happened each sampling season so far, several teams ended up with fewer sites than they had the capacity to sample, while other teams' assigned sites exceeded their sampling capacity.
-Within reason, teams with excess sampling capacity expanded their sampling boundaries to assist neighboring overcapacity teams in order to maximize the number of wetlands sampled.
+Within reason, teams with excess sampling capacity expanded their sampling boundaries to assist neighboring overEPAGLNPO GL-00E01567-6 Semi-annual report October 2018 Page 11 of 120 capacity teams in order to maximize the number of wetlands sampled.
 The site selection and site status tools are used to make these changes.